 Who can apply for a Doctoral Training Partnership?

-- From 21/22 onwards, studentships supported by the United Kingdom Research and Innovation are open to Home, EU and International students.
+- Studentships supported by the United Kingdom Research and Innovation are open to Home, EU and International students.

 - Students must reside in the UK during their studies to receive United Kingdom Research and Innovation funding

-- The studentships are highly competitive with two stages of selection: first selection at Brunel and then the second stage at the Doctoral Training Partnership level
+- The studentships are highly competitive with two stages of selection: first application to The London NERC DTPApply to the London NERC DTP - The London NERC DTP (london-nerc-dtp.org) and then the second stage is an interview

-- Applicants are normally expected to hold a Masters degree and a minimum IELTS 7 for international students
+- A minimum IELTS 7 for international students

 - Applications to the London NERC DTP programme are not for a specific project, but for a research theme.
 The projects listed on the site are to provide you with details on what is potentially on offer if you were to be accepted to the DTP.
 It is expected that students will meet with potential supervisors to discuss and develop their project ideas during the first six months of their PhD training.